 Q. Are these for retirement or vacation or …?

 A. YES!
-Alazan is perfect for extended vacations, retirement, or even as a rental property.
-Because we place a high emphasis on community, we hope that owners will choose to spend time at Alazan and become involved in our Homeowners Association and community activities.
+Alazan is perfect for extended vacations, a second home, or full-time living.
+Because we place a high emphasis on community, we hope owners will choose to spend time at Alazan and become involved in our Homeowners Association and community activities.

 Q. Does anyone live at Alazan full time?